deepak-singh123/React-Node/README.md

 4-Run you backend by going into Server folder and start node by typing node server.js

 5- Run your Frontend by Entering npm run dev command

+Also the live working link  of the project is --https://rectnodeauth.netlify.app/